verxion/RaspberryPi/Pi5-ethernet-and-power-over-usbc.md

 9. Using an iOS app like [Blink] (http://blink.sh) (or truly ANY SSH app), ssh into your pi5 using your previously (step 4) wifi and username/password settings.

+- You may need to use your wireless router to find your pi4's address.
+If you cannot find it, then use an ethernet cable to access it long enough to finish the configuration below.

 - For the uninitiated, you can use the hostname you set up in step 4 above postpended with `.local`.
 So if the hostname you configured was `pi5`, you would type `ssh username@pi5.local` (where username is whatever you provided in step #4 above) in [Blink] (http://blink.sh) to connect...

 - Your initial connection will need you to trust the host key.
 So beware that this is a one time aspect of this connection...